hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 ## Deployment (under construction)
-The sections below describe the steps that are required to deploy the forecast tools on the host machine.
+The sections below describe the steps that are required to deploy the forecast tools on a host machine (tested on ubuntu server).
 If you want to test the tools with the demo data, you don't need to adapt the files in the apps/config folder and skip the .env chapter below.

 ### .env
 Edit the apps/config/.env file where required.
 If, for example, the locations for the bulletin templates on the host machine differs from the location of the bulletin templates in this repository you need to adapt the path in the .env file.
 Please carefully follow the instructions about the configuration of the .env file in the file [doc/configuration.md](configuration.md).